web-dave/webdave.de/src/assets/posts/route_types.md

 #### Routes with params

 These is the most common way to transport data in the route and have a variable route.
-The string at the segment which is marked with `:id` will be stored in the Observable `ActivatedRoute.params`.
+The string at the segment which is marked with <code>:id</code> will be stored in the Observable <code>ActivatedRoute.params</code>.

 ```json
 {